 Not all employers provide matches—so if you are uncertain, ask your company's human resources or benefits department.
 Find out what the maximum percent of salary your company will match—and increase your contribution amount if you find that you are not contributing enough to achieve the full match.

 Also be aware that even contributing at the match threshold may not be enough to fund a secure retirement.
 Most investment professionals recommend a savings level of 10 percent or more of your income annually to generate enough replacement income during retirement to maintain your standard of living—and to start saving at this level as soon as you begin working.
-Use FINRA's Save the Max calculator to see if you are on track to save the $18,500 maximum ($24,500 if you are 50 or older) in your 401(k) this year.
+Use FINRA's Save the Max calculator to see if you are on track to save the maximum in your 401(k) this year.

-The bottom line is that it makes no sense to pass up free money.
+The bottom line is that it makes no sense to pass up free money if you don't have to.
 A company match:

 - Increases your retirement savings for free without incurring any risk.
 Remember: you can, and probably should, contribute more than the match threshold.

 - Offers the potential for tax-deferred compounding of that larger sum over time—specifically, your contributions plus the amount of the company's match.